0x4rk0/github-cred-scraper/README.md

 ORG_results.txt
 ```

+Not sure what an "Org" is?
+Search using the github search bar for "org:foo"

 From here, you can grep through the results

 Big thanks to @metacortex for the help on the Python!